risk-first/website/estimating/Fill-The-Bucket.md

 -- (sample variance formula)

-The more samples we make, the more exact the sample variance will be, and so the more confident we should be on our expected time to complete painting the fence.
+The more samples we make, the more precise the sample variance will be, and so the more confident we should be on our expected time to complete painting the fence.

 <div id="simulation2" />